DerekCresswell/Hangman/README.md

 * Learning, the program will learn new words and ideas based off of your words.
 * Command line access, allow this program to be called and played in the command line without needing a standalone app.
 * Implement a Trie structure to improve the storage and guesing of words.

+# Current Issues

+* When Hangman guesses the word it will guess "System.char[]", cause unknown.
+* When a new word is learned even with valid word entry an error line is still printed, cause unknown